dougeby/IntuneDocs/intune/conditional-access-intune-reassign.md

 	![Enable conditional access policy UI comparison between the Intune and Azure portals](./media/reassign-ca-11.png)

-## Re-assign Intune device-based conditional access policies for EAS clients
+## Reassign Intune device-based conditional access policies for EAS clients

-If you have configured Exchange Active Sync (EAS) settings as part of an Exchange Online policy in the Intune classic portal, you need to create a second conditional access policy in the new Azure portal.
+If you have configured Exchange ActiveSync (EAS) settings as part of an Exchange Online policy in the Intune classic portal, you need to create a second conditional access policy in the Azure portal.

-1. Go to [Conditional access in the new Azure portal](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ConditionalAccessBlade/Policies), and sign in with your credentials.
+1. Go to [Conditional access in the Azure portal](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ConditionalAccessBlade/Policies), and sign in with your credentials.

 2. Choose **New policy**.